ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 The groups shown on the format panel can be customised using the `chartToolPanelsDef.formatPanel.groups` grid option.
 The list specified also indicates the order the groups are shown and whether they are open by default.
 If `chartToolPanelsDef.formatPanel.groups` is not specified, all groups are shown and are closed by default.

 [[note]]
-| Different chart types will show different groups, as relevant and will override what is specified in the grid option eg, a pie chart does not have series, so if pie chart is selected, the `series` formatting group will not show even if it is in `chartToolPanelsDef.formatPanel.groups`
+| Different chart types will display different format panel groups and will override the groups specified in the grid option if needed.
+For example, a pie chart does not have an axis or a navigator, so if pie chart is selected, the **Axis** and **Navigator** format panel groups will not be shown even if they are listed in `chartToolPanelsDef.formatPanel.groups`.

 The default list and order of format groups are as follows: